chungoid/kalipyfi/README.md

         from tools.your.submenu import YourToolSubmenu
         self.submenu = YourToolSubmenu(self)  # initialize your tools submenu so it becomes available within the main menu

+                                              # optional: initialize the callback socket (keyed for your tool) if you would like to utilize the callback listener (e.g. SCAN_COMPLETE)
+                                              # check tools/tools.py's run_to_ipc() method to see more.
+If this is enabled, all commands sent to ipc from your tool will be tracked via psutil.
+                                              # this enables you to do things such as, run task a, & when a is complete, do task b, etc.
+                                              # example usage: nmap host discovery via network scan checks for current working dir, grabs the .gnmap file just created, and parses it & imports to db upon SCAN_COMPLETE.
+        self.callback_socket = get_shared_callback_socket()
+        shared_callback_listener.register_callback(self.name, self.on_network_scan_complete)

                                               # tool-specific database schema (tools/yourtool/db.py)
         conn = get_db_connection(BASE_DIR)    # create a connection to the shared database init_hcxtool_schema(conn)             # initialize your tools db schema